Google Antigravity

 • Shell command execution

-Whichever you pick — run it on unlimited compute
+Whichever you pick — run it with no usage limits

 OpenCode setup guide →